 In this article, you’ll learn how succession planning and leadership development naturally tie together in pursuit of one fundamental goal: preparing your people with the right skills.
 Most important, you’ll learn how to create a roadmap to enable your company to move and shift quickly when changes in industry, technology and operations transpire.

 First, let’s put this oft-heard preconceived notion aside: no matter how big or small, young or old the company or CEO may be, no business should be without a succession plan!
 Succession planning gives organizations an opportunity to become proactive instead of reactive when it comes to developing leaders and filling vacancies.
+If you're a CEO and need help with succession planning, read this blog.

 Another common myth about succession planning is that succession planning is only for C-suite replacement … but don’t fall into that limited line of thinking, instead go ahead and read about the three different categories of succession planning.